wang-jingyi/Ziqian/README.md

 * There are multiple example case studies in the package 'example'.

 ### Dependencies ###
 The following external tools is not included in maven repository and have to be manually installed to your local maven repository.
 Before this, make sure maven has been installed in your system by running "mvn -version" in command line.
+The PRISM and javaml jar files are in /ext folder.

 * PRISM

 Download PRISM (jar file) at http://www.prismmodelchecker.org/download.php

-Execute 'mvn install:install-file -Dfile=<path-to-file> -DgroupId=oxford.modelchecker
+Execute 'mvn install:install-file -Dfile=/ext/prism.jar -DgroupId=oxford.modelchecker
     -DartifactId=prism -Dversion=4.2.1 -Dpackaging=jar' in command line